GSA/digitalgov.gov/content/posts/2016-09-20-progressive-web-applications-part-1-the-new-pack-mule-of-the-internet.md

 url: /2016/09/20/progressive-web-applications-part-1-the-new-pack-mule-of-the-internet/
 date: 2016-09-20 11:00:19 -0400
 title: 'Progressive Web Applications, Part 1: the New Pack Mule of the Internet'
-summary: 'A&nbsp;mule&nbsp;is the hybrid offspring&nbsp;of a&nbsp;male donkey&nbsp;and a&nbsp;horse.&nbsp;This new species is stronger and better equipped than the species from which it comes.
-Overall, mules tend to be healthier, more sound,&nbsp;and live longer than horses.
+summary: 'A mule is the hybrid offspring of a male donkey and a horse.
+This new species is stronger and better equipped than the species from which it comes.
+Overall, mules tend to be healthier, more sound, and live longer than horses.
 They are favored over horses in mountainous terrain because the mule has a reputation for being more surefooted than their equine cousins.'
 authors:
   - david-fern
 categories: